 there is a process for managing contract variations and/or escalation that occurs post award of a contract, requiring that reasonable consideration be given to managing the risk of contract variations and/or escalation and the allocation of potential risks during the management of the contract and requiring the provision of clear documentary evidence regarding the nature and reasonableness of any variation and/or escalation; and

-DBCT Management has engaged an auditor in accordance with Section 12.5(m) to monitor compliance with the TCMP.
+DBCT Management has engaged an auditor in accordance with Section 12.5(l) to monitor compliance with the TCMP.

 (Reasons if approval not given by QCA) If the QCA decides not to approve DBCT Management’s TCMP, the QCA will give DBCT Management a notice in writing within 20 Business Days of the QCA receiving all the information it requires to assess the TCMP.
 The QCA will provide: